PVACreator/Free-Gmail-Creator-Open-Source/README.md

 License

+License

-This project is licensed under the "MIT License".
+This project is open source under the MIT License (see [LICENSE] for full text).

-You are free to use, modify, and distribute it, even for commercial purposes.
+© 2025 PVACreator.
+Free to use, modify, and distribute with attribution.

 Requirements